ishamjaglan/arch-scripts/README.md

 System maintanance scripts.

 ---
-Request more tools and options at: https://github.com/ixh4m/arch-scripts/issues/new/choose
+Request more scripts and features at: https://github.com/ixh4m/arch-scripts/issues/new/choose